-Margaret Thatcher, the first woman prime minister in British history, announces her resignation after 11 years in Britain's top office.
+Margaret Thatcher, the first female prime minister in British history, announces her resignation after 11 years in Britain’s top office.

 In other foreign affairs, the “Iron Lady” presided over the orderly establishment of an independent Zimbabwe (formerly Rhodesia) in 1980 and took a hard stance against Irish separatists in Northern Ireland.
 In October 1984, an Irish Republican Army (IRA) bomb exploded at the Conservative Party conference in Brighton.
 The prime minister narrowly escaped harm.